jedisct1/rust-seekable-stream-cipher/README.md

 - ability to encrypt from arbitrary offsets, with a byte granularity, and without having access to previously encrypted content.
 - security and efficiency in a WebAssembly environment.

-The first constraint disqualifies any block cipher or larger than 8 bits.
+The first constraint disqualifies any block cipher larger than 8 bits.

 On WebAssembly, AES-based constructions are either very slow or unprotected against side channel attacks.